danlmarmot/pyscripts/readme.md

-A repository for all my Python scripts and snippets.
+A repository for all my Python scripts and snippets and one-off programs

 ### Setup
 To use on Mac or Linux, setup a virtual environment.